maplion/angular-i18n-helpers/README.md

 7. That you are utilizing @@ persistence tags.
 8. It is assumed that the developer file is in the locale folder and that the files for translators are in the files-for-translation folder.
 9. An equivalent version setup is used as the following (`ng version` at the time of this posting):
+10. It is assumed that you have already copied your `messages.xlf` file to the language file of your choice (e.g. `messages.xlf` => `messages.fr-CA.xlf`).
+This is currently required to work on the first run.
 ```
 Angular CLI: 6.0.8
 Node: 8.11.3